 Hail rattles on the metal roof, freezing wind whips clothing…

 I’m being hugged by someone I don’t know.
-She’s fat and perfumed … and strong.
+She’s tall, elegant and strong.

 She says, “Tell me.”